Literary Devices ‒ How to Use Them in Your College Essay

 With this extended metaphor, you’ve spread the comparison of truth to a thorn across two sentences.

-• Use a comparison that the reader will understand
+• Use a comprehensive comparison

-• Look for extended metaphors in the works of literature you read
+• Look for extended metaphors

 • Always keep it subtle

-• Don't overuse extended metaphors in your writing because they'll lose their power
+• Don’t overuse extended metaphors

 • Don't use clichés